Where information about the beneficial ownership of a company be found?

 The transparency register is operated by the Bundesanzeiger Verlag GmbH as an appointed authority.
 In principle, the associations and legal entities in Germany mentioned in § 20 and § 21 GwG are required to report the current information on the beneficial owner in electronic form to the transparency register.
 The registry office carries out a sense check of the data notified when making the entry, § 18 (3) GwG.
 The content of the data notified is checked if a discrepancy report has been submitted.

 Incorrect, incomplete or missing entries are punishable by fines as set out in § 56(1) sentence 1 number 55 GwG.
 The Federal Office of Administration (BVA) is the regulatory authority responsible for imposing fines.
-Furthermore, any party subject to money laundering laws (e. g. banks, financial service providers, insurance institutes, real estate agents, lawyers and notaries to the extent that they buy or sell property for their clients) and authorities must report any anomalies they notice in the transparency register as set out in § 23a GwG.
-The failure to report an anomaly as required is also punishable by a fine (§ 56(1) para.
+Furthermore, any party subject to money laundering laws (e. g. banks, financial service providers, insurance institutes, real estate agents, lawyers and notaries to the extent that they buy or sell property for their clients) and any authority must report any anomalies they notice in the transparency register as set out in § 23a GwG.
+The failure of any party subject to money laundering laws to report an anomaly as required is also punishable by a fine (§ 56(1) para.
 1 No. 66 GwG).
-Since the introduction of the obligation to report discrepancies under § 23a GWG (1 January 2020), the parties under the reporting obligation have made a total of 8,858 discrepancy reports in 2020 (in 2021: 18,055).
-Authorities who are allowed to inspect the transparency register as part of fulfilling their duties have not reported any anomalies in 2020 and 2021.
+Since the introduction of the obligation to report discrepancies under § 23a GWG (1 January 2020), the parties under the reporting obligation have made a total of 8,858 discrepancy reports in 2020 (2021: 18,052;2022: 34,287; 2023: 64.027).
+Authorities authorised to inspect the transparency register to fulfil their duties have submitted no discrepancy reports in 2020, three in 2021, three in 2022 and five in 2023.

 Obtaining information from the Transparency Register